DFE-Digital/get-into-teaching-design-history/app/posts/2023-06-21-extending-how-to-become-a-teacher.md

 ## User insight

-Our 'How to become a teacher page' (previously 'Steps to become a teacher') has information around the steps that you need to take to apply for teacher training.
+Our [How to become a teacher page](https://getintoteaching.education.gov.uk/steps-to-become-a-teacher) (previously Steps to become a teacher) has information around the steps that you need to take to apply for teacher training.

 Our user research found that users wanted information beyond their application, and expected to see content on their teacher training year, applying for teaching jobs, and what happens when in post.